Wednesday, September 30, 2020

 Note what Revelation 19:20 says about this mark: “The false prophet (lamb/dragon)... misled those who received the mark of the wild beast and those who worship its image.”

 What about the part that says, “nobody can buy or sell except a person having the mark”?
 (Re.
 13:17) We’ve seen something like that in miniature a few times over the last few decades.
 Occasionally, some government somewhere starts requiring people to demonstrate their support of the government in order to do basic business transactions, or even to feed their families.
+Think of the people in World War II Germany who were expected to say 'Heil Hitler' to the grocery store owner; or the citizens of Malawi in the 1970s being required to show membership in the political party just to buy groceries.
 Based on this prophecy it’s likely that, before this system ends, we’ll see this happening on a much larger scale.

 Before that time arrives, we need to decide whose slaves we are.